kimaniwalker/godschildid/README.md

 ### Deploying To Heroku

-Deploying with Heroku shouldn't be to complicated
+Deploying with Heroku shouldn't be to complicated.
-We will need have Rhett create a account.
-Add environment variables in Heroku
+We will need have Rhett create a account and Add environment variables in Heroku.

 Reference Links:
 [Deployment To Heroku](https://mariestarck.com/deploy-your-next-js-app-to-heroku-in-5-minutes/)